sovit-123/fasterrcnn-pytorch-training-pipeline/README.md

 ### Image Inference in Custom Trained Model

 In this case you only need to give the weights file path and input file path.
-The config file and the model name will be automatically inferred from the weights file.
+The config file and the model name are optional.
+If not provided they will will be automatically inferred from the weights file.

 ```
 python inference.py --input data/inference_data/image_1.jpg --weights outputs/training/smoke_training/last_model_state.pth